marionlamoureux/iceberg_lab/README.md

 #### 1.3.
 Access the data set in Cloudera Data Warehouse
 In this section, we will check that the airlines data was ingested for you: you should be able to query the master database: `airlines_csv`.

-Each participant will then create their own Iceberg databases out of the shared master database.
+Each participant will then create their own Hive/Iceberg databases out of the shared master database.

 Navigate to Data Warehouse service:

 ![Home_CDW](./images/home_cdw.png)

 Then choose an **Impala** Virtual Warehouse and open the SQL Authoring tool HUE.
 There are two types of virtual warehouses you can create in CDW, here we'll be using the type that leverages **Impala** as an engine:

 ![Typesofvirtualwarehouses.png](./images/ImpalaVW.png)

-Execute the following in **HUE** Impala Editor to test that data has loaded correctly and that you have the appropriate access.
+Execute the following in **HUE** Impala Editor to test that data has loaded correctly in the mastwr database in a csv format and that you have the appropriate access.

 ```SQL
 SELECT COUNT(*) FROM airlines_csv.flights_csv;